Share this Post

 Water temperature is an important thing to watch and keep in range with recirculating systems.
 The ideal range is 66-72°F in order to maintain optimal levels of dissolved oxygen and prevent growth of harmful pathogens.

-NUTRIENT RESERVOIR: Weekly reservoir changes will prevent most problems from occurring.
-Neilson suggests weekly reservoir changes, more often if needed.
 Water levels need to be adequate for plant saturation levels, so take care to keep a minimum of 70% of total water volume needed.
 Simply topping off the reservoir every week with fresh nutrients and/or water can lead to an imbalance of nutrients available to the plant.
 Topping off the reservoir with a diluted concentration of the original feed can be an effective method for providing a constant supply of nutrients until the next full reservoir change.
+Weekly reservoir changes will prevent most problems from occurring.

 Table 1.
 Approximate uptake rates of the essential plant nutrients.